yubi00/ai-portfolio/README.md

 ---

 *This README describes the local development setup only.
-For remote/production MCP server deployment, see the future remote MCP project.*
+For remote/production MCP server deployment, see the future remote MCP project.*# Fresh deployment